skip to content

 If you see this additional sign in screen, select the correct login button (eg: Raven or Friends) to access the embedded Panopto videos.

-Some users are redirected to the Moodle sign in screen upon re-loading the Moodle page, to resolve this select to login again (Raven or Friends) which will return you to the course page with the Panopto content viewable.
+Some users are redirected to the Moodle sign-in screen upon re-loading the Moodle page.
+To resolve this, select to log in again (Raven or Friends), which will return you to the course page with the Panopto content viewable.

-Note: Sometimes, due to personal configuration and setup, the additional sign in can appear full screen creating the impression the user has been logged out of Moodle.
-This is not usually the case, it is a full screen popup, simply selecting to sign in again will remove the popup and load the content.
+Note: Sometimes, due to personal configuration and setup, the additional sign-in can appear full screen, creating the impression the user has been logged out of Moodle.
+This is not usually the case, it is a full screen popup.
+Simply selecting to sign in again will remove the popup and load the content.

-If you do not ‘sign-in’ again, this will continue to happen each time the page has loaded until you do so.
+If you do not sign in again, this will continue to happen each time the page has loaded until you do so.

-Note: You do not need to enter your credentials a second time, just select the sign in button.
+Note: You do not need to enter your credentials a second time; just select the sign-in button.

 With popups blocked